chef/automate/components/automate-chef-io/content/docs/api-tokens.md

 ### Creating API Tokens

 Navigate to _API Tokens_ in the **Settings** tab.
-Then use the **Create Token** button, which opens a dialog box for entering the token's _name_ and optionally assigning the API token to some _Projects_.
+Then use the **Create Token** button, which opens a dialog box for entering the token's _name_ and optionally assigning the API token to some _Policies_ and some _Projects_.
 A token ID automatically generates upon creation.
 If you would like to change the token ID, select the **Edit ID** button.

-After a token is created from the UI, it will have no permissions.
+If a policy is assigned to a token on creation it will have permissions, if no policy is selected it will have have no permissions.
 To assign the token permissions, navigate to _Policies_ in the **Settings** tab, locate the appropriate policy, and then add the token as a member of the policy using a [member expression]({{< relref "iam-v2-guide.md#member-expressions" >}}).

 ![API Tokens](/images/docs/admin-tab-API-tokens-list.png)